Pros and Cons of Living in Birmingham for International Students

 Affordable City

 Birmingham is making efforts to be at par with London and be an alternative to the city with affordable housing options.
 The living expenses in the city make it favourable for international students to manage their study-abroad expenses easily.
-Students can find fully furnished and the cheapest accommodation in Birmingham with all basic amenities offering high living standards.
+Students can find fully furnished and the cheapest student accommodation in Birmingham with all basic amenities offering high living standards.
 Monthly expenses that they expect range from GBP 1,350 to 1,400 at maximum (INR 1.41 lakhs to 1.46 lakhs).

 Vibrant Lifestyle and Culture